 If you want to visit what you see in the photo, then visit the Arc de Triomf when you’re in Barcelona.
 Barcelona has an amazing nightlife that suits your needs as a backpacker on the go or a couple looking for fun.
 Friendly Tip: Visit the famous La Rambla but do watch your belongings.

-Penguin Pro-Travel Recommendation: Skip the Line at Sagrada de la Familia (it’ll be worth it, trust us)
+⇒ Skip the line at Sagrada Familia (it’ll be worth it, especially in the busy season)

 Another must-see is the Palacio Real (Royal Palace) – the official residence of the Spanish king.
 While it’s only used for official functions, you can go inside as it’s worth it if you’re interested in culture and history.
 It is, after all, considered one of the most beautiful buildings in the city.